South Park Historic District (Dayton, Ohio): Historic district

 On August 23, 1984, South Park was registered on the National Register of Historic Places, bounding streets Park Dr., Morton Ave., Hickory St., and Wayne Ave.
 (No. 84003794).
 On July 16, 1988, this expanded to encompass Wyoming St., Nathan Pl., Oak St., Alberta St. and Blaine St. (No. 88000857).
 City of Dayton Ordinance #26219.

 In 2007, South Park was chosen by the Dayton chapter of the American Institute of Architects as its community partner.
 This resulted in the creation of housing designs and landscaping concepts consistent with South Park's participation in Rehabarama in both 2001 and 2007.

 Architecture

 Structures

 The architecture of South Park includes examples of Second Empire, High Victorian Italianate, Queen Anne, Federal and Romanesque Revival in one- and two-story structures of brick and frame.
-South Park still preserves a sense of close-knit neighborhood whose residents cooperate to maintain the many neighborhood parks which give the district its special flavor.

 Landscape

 Commissioned by Patterson, John Charles Olmsted was responsible for the layout of Park Drive's landscape.
 This boulevard once adorned a fountain centerpiece and waterway running through its middle.